Rigshospitalet-KFNM/DicomNode/tutorials/PythonSoftwareEngineering.md

 * snake_case for general code - this_is_snake_case
 * SCREAMING_SNAKE_CASE for constants - THIS_IS_SCREAMING_SNAKE_CASE

-### Adding a doc string
+### Adding Documentation

-A documentation string is a string which describe the functionality of a function or class.
+The most basic form of documentation is a documentation string, which is a string which describe the functionality of a function or class.
 It should be placed after each function.
 Like so:

 ```python
 def function(arg_1, arg_2):